oatlog/oatlog/doc/planning_report/main.typ

 - applying e-graphs to solve problems, but rather improving e-graph technology itself
 - concerned with performance on worst-case inputs or with proving time complexity bounds, but rather practical performance on practical inputs
-- designing a logic programming language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
+- designing a logic programming / theory description language, instead prioritizing interoperability by staying syntactically and semantically close to the egglog language.
 - aiming to implement exactly all functionality present in egglog and eqlog.
-  Specifically, we will not be implementing language features that do not make sense at compile time such as printing current state, only running specific Rules, extraction.
-Some of these will instead move to a Rust API to be used at runtime.
+Specifically, we will not be implementing language features that do not make sense at compile time, such as printing current state, only running specific rules, extraction, etc. Some of these will instead move to a Rust API to be used at runtime.
 - sacrificing expressive power in the name of performance, as Cranelift's aegraphs @acyclic_egraphs do
 - writing an interpreter or considering non-EqSat workflows, and can therefore assume all rules are known up front
+- doing distributed (multi-node) computations or GPU computations, but rather CPU computation with any (non-instruction-level) parallelism being shared-memory.

 == Evaluation

-Defining a good single metric for benchmarking is unfortunately nontrivial and taking inspiration from previous work @egg @egglog we plan to combine measuring
+Defining a good single metric for benchmarking is unfortunately nontrivial and taking inspiration from previous work @egg @egglog, we plan to combine measuring
 - e-nodes created per second, between engines implementing the same ruleset with similar scheduling, since this implies roughly the same e-nodes (semantically) are created